Introduction: The Allure and Responsibility of Ninja Weapon Training

 Do not attempt complex spinning patterns or high-speed throws on day one.
 Use the following progression:

-1. Static Holding and Familiarization – Simply hold the replica, feel its balance, and practice shifting it between hands.
+1. Static Holding and Familiarization – Hold the replica, feel its balance, and practice shifting it between hands.

 2. Single Movement Drills – Slow, deliberate strikes, blocks, and basic spins.
 Focus on form and control.